phpro/http-tools/README.md

 // You can wrap additional httplug plugins like this:
 $httpClient = PluginsConfigurator::configure($httpClient, $middlewares);
 ```

+**Note:** This package does not download a specific HTTP implementation.
+You can choose whatever package you want, but you'll have to manually add it to composer.

 ### Configuring the client through plugins